David Morway

-David Morway is currently the Assistant General Manager of the Utah Jazz.
-Morway was the former General Manager of the Indiana Pacers of the National Basketball Association, as well as a former Assistant General Manager of the Milwaukee Bucks.
+David Morway is an NBA executive who was most recently an assistant general manager with the Utah Jazz, leaving in 2021.
+Morway was the former general manager of the Indiana Pacers of the National Basketball Association, as well as a former assistant general manager of the Milwaukee Bucks.
 He had also been an assistant general manager with the San Diego Padres from 1985 to 1988.
 He is a 1982 graduate of the University of Arizona with a law degree from the University of San Diego.

 Morway was a finalist for the Portland Trail Blazers general manager position in 2012.

-Morway is married with two teenage sons.
+Morway is married with two sons.